 Unfortunately not every patient with missing teeth is a candidate for implants, since implants require healthy and stable gums and jaw bones to anchor into.
 Smokers and patients with degenerated gums and jaw bones may require extra steps to improve oral health and prepare the mouth prior to starting the implant process.
 With good oral hygiene and proper care, implants will look and function like your teeth.

 With several options for repairing broken, chipped or missing teeth, your dentist will help you understand which treatment will work best for your particular case.
-Some insurance plans will help cover part of the cost of some procedures and Jefferson Dental offers several flexible financing options and a Dental Discount Plan that can help put the smile of your dreams at reach.
+Some insurance plans will help cover part of the cost of some procedures and Jefferson Dental offers several flexible financing options and a Dental Savings Plan that can help put the smile of your dreams at reach.